Teachers: Teachers usually have a university education.

 Missing school: Children must go to school every day.
 If they are absent from school because they are sick or for personal reasons, you must tell the school.

 Getting to school: Children can travel to and from school:

 - with their parents

-Ask the school for information on school buses.
+Ask the school for information on school buses and public transportation.

 School closures: Schools sometimes close for one or more days in the winter because of snowstorms or severe cold.
 If this happens, you will hear about the closing:

 - on the radio

 - on television